-The masses of the different stages are estimated from the 3D model, while the stiffnesses are from the data-sheet of the manufacturers.
+The masses of the different stages are computed from the 3D model, while the stiffness values are taken from the manufacturers' datasheets for the various guiding elements used.
 The damping coefficients were tuned to match the damping identified from the measurements.
 The parameters obtained are summarized in Table 2.1.